 The real question is whether this ‘state of anarchy and disorder’ could deliver a safe workplace.
 When people have safety decision-making freedom, evidence shows the risk of a fatality rises to about one per 100 exposures.
 Vessel-masters as sole decision-makers in the deep-sea fishing industry might chase the fish in ever-treacherous conditions, resulting in lives lost.
 But when formal safety structures are implemented and followed on such vessels, the death rate halves.
 The contrast and potential impact of New View versus traditional philosophies should not be taken lightly.

-The argument in John Green’s article ‘Leading light’ in the May/June 2020 edition of IOSH magazine that ‘safety should be seen as the capacity of the organisation to get things right, rather than simply the absence of things that go wrong’ appears to be based on Hollnagel’s Safety II premise, which states: ‘The presence of positive capacities can help assure a system’s continued functioning even under varying circumstances, so that the number of intended outcomes is maximised.’
+The argument in John Green’s article ‘Leading light’ that ‘safety should be seen as the capacity of the organisation to get things right, rather than simply the absence of things that go wrong’ appears to be based on Hollnagel’s Safety II premise, which states: ‘The presence of positive capacities can help assure a system’s continued functioning even under varying circumstances, so that the number of intended outcomes is maximised.’

 However, this concept is based not on OSH but on resilience engineering, which is concerned with operating as close as possible to the boundaries of failure without falling over.
 In other words, Safety II’s philosophy of pushing the envelope is diametrically opposed to Safety I’s ‘defences-in-depth’ principles.

 Even if a company does things right 99% of the time, one person will still get hurt for every 1000 risk exposures